Less Mow May

 The City of Greenfield endorses Less Mow May as a conservation initiative that encourages residents to mow less often or only mow portions of lawn for the month of May.
 Mowing less often in spring helps preserve habitat and provide resources for bees and other early-season pollinators.
 This is particularly important in urban areas where floral resources are often limited.
 Greenfield is just one of a growing number of municipalities in Milwaukee County to recognize the importance of protecting pollinators by providing essential food sources in early spring.
 For a list of participating cities, please visit the Midwest Grows Green website.

-- Greenfield is not distributing yard signs this year.
+- Greenfield does not distribute Less Mow May yard signs.
 Residents are encouraged to create or purchase yards signs to highlight their participation.

 - Remember to resume your normal lawn maintenance beginning June 1st, in accordance with the City's Municipal Code.
 Learn tips on how to mow long grass.